 Do you have children in Belgium?
 Here is a list of school holidays in Belgium in 2022 and 2023 plus information on different holiday childcare options for working parents.

 If you live or work in Belgium and have children at school, you’ll need to get those school holiday dates in the diary as soon as possible so that you can plan activities and childcare arrangements if necessary.
-School holidays in Belgium cross over with some public holidays (e.g. Christmas and Easter) plus there are seasonal breaks including a lengthy summer break.
+School holidays cross over with some public holidays in Belgium (e.g., Christmas and Easter), plus there are seasonal breaks including a lengthy summer break.

 School holidays in Belgium

 Although Belgium is split into three different language-speaking communities – Dutch-speaking Flanders, French-speaking Wallonia, and the German-speaking provinces – the school holiday calendar is the same for each.
 Belgian schools typically have five holidays across the year: Christmas and Easter breaks which last two weeks each, a two-month summer break in July and August, plus a week off in spring and in autumn.
 There are also a few individual days off, such as Whit Monday and Armistice Day.

 International schools in Belgium generally follow the same school holiday dates as other schools, although summer holidays in some international schools start and end one to two weeks earlier than the general holiday dates.
 Check with your child’s school for full details.